Vibhawkumar/Vibhawkumar-Summify-Document-Summarizer/README.md

 2) Supports large documents: The model is capable of handling up to 1 million tokens, allowing it to summarize extensive content such as books, research papers, and long legal documents.

-3) Multimodal capabilities: Although focused on PDFs for this implementation, Gemini is also optimized for handling various other data types like text, video, and code.
+3) Multimodel capabilities: Although focused on PDFs for this implementation, Gemini is also optimized for handling various other data types like text, video, and code.

 4) In-context learning: The model adapts to new tasks with in-context examples, without needing further training.